 Building and Safety Codes

 There are a myriad of codes that each building has to comply with.
 Probably 80 to 90% of all counties and cities use the same set of codes adopted by the IBC (International Building Codes).
-You just about have to be an engineer to understand them.
+These codes are not easy for the average home owner to understand.
+You have to be an engineer to comprehend them.
 But for example…

-- It has to have at least two exits.
+• Your RV will have to have at least at two exits.

 The good news is that most RVs have these amenities, though tent trailers, tear drop trailers, and Class B vans may not.